 Create an agent

-7. Set Runs to how often the agent should run: Off, Daily, Weekly, or Monthly.
-Scheduled runs happen at 6:30am UK time: daily agents run every morning, weekly agents on Mondays, and monthly agents on the first of the month.
+- Set Runs to how often the agent should run: On demand, Every 6 hours, Twice daily, Daily, Weekly, or Monthly.
+Scheduled runs happen on the hour, UK time: daily at 6am, weekly on Mondays at 6am, monthly on the first of the month at 6am, twice daily at 6am and 6pm, and every 6 hours at midnight, 6am, noon, and 6pm.

-Your agent appears in the list with a Custom badge, alongside the built-in agents that power Growth Method.
+Your agent appears in the list with a Custom badge, alongside Ada, the built-in chat agent.
+The Runs column shows how each agent runs at the moment: its schedule, On demand if it has none, or Off if you’ve switched it off.
 Autonomous agents also show a lightning-bolt icon next to their name, so you can see at a glance which ones run on their own.
+The built-in campaign agents that power each stage stay out of the way by default; turn on Show campaign agents above the list to see them.

 How it runs your campaigns